 It’s also possible to have a modal sequence, using the E minor rather than E major for a progression starting on the A minor chord.

-In my book, I listed 40 songs that use this chord progression, alphabetically ordered by title from Paul Simon’s 50 Ways to Leave Your Lover to Cat Steven’s Wild World.
+In my book on common chord progressions, I listed 40 songs that use this chord progression, alphabetically ordered by title from Paul Simon’s 50 Ways to Leave Your Lover to Cat Steven’s Wild World.
 The strange thing is that I did not list Greensleeves (What Child Is This) !

 Here’s the arpeggio accompaniment using the chord progressions in Greensleeves as an exercise in the Andalucian Cadence.